Claire-UT/SubjectToChange_Project/README.md

 * Stores best points in the ‘Best_points_EMNISTMath.h5’ file
 * Stores model in the ‘EMNIST Math CNN Model’ folder

 ## Enable LaTeX OUTPUT
 1. pip install pylatex
-2. Install a LateX compiler (MiKTeX worked well for Windows)
+2. Install a LaTeX compiler (MiKTeX worked well for Windows)
-4. Uncomment lines 6-9 to import required packages
+3. Uncomment lines 6-9 in ‘Demo_main.py’ to import required packages
-5. Modify path in makePDF function to point to location of pdflatex (or other compiler)
+4. Modify path in makePDF function to point to location of pdflatex (or other compiler)
-7. Uncomment call to makePDF at end of main to enable output
+5. Uncomment call to makePDF at end of ‘Demo_main.py’ to enable output